Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 The business owner must decide whether the residual risk is acceptable.

 That decision should be explicit and documented.
+Established risk-management guidance makes a similar distinction: specialists may assess and recommend treatment, while an authorized risk owner remains accountable for the risk-based decision and its consequences.[^nist-risk-owner]

 ## Architects Should Not Decide Everything